-Thereafter, provided that the non-employee director is re-elected to the Board and has served as a director for at least six (6) months as of such election date, each such non-employee director will be granted on the date of the Annual Meeting of Stockholders as determined by the Board (i) a non-qualified stock option to purchase 100,000 shares of Common Stock with an exercise price equal to the fair market value of the Company's Common Stock as of the date of grant, or (ii) an equivalent number of restricted stock units to afford approximately the same value of (i), or (iii) a combination thereof, or the Subsequent Grant.
-Subsequent Grants vest monthly over one (1) year following the date of grant, subject to each such non-employee director continuing to be a Service Provider (as defined in the 2010 Equity Incentive Plan) on the relevant vesting dates and, if stock options, have (i) a seven (7) year term and (ii) a six (6) month post-termination exercise period.
+Thereafter, provided that the non-employee director is re-elected to the Board and has served as a director for at least six (6) months as of such election date, each such non-employee director will be granted on the date of the Annual Meeting of Stockholders as determined by the Compensation Committee of the Board (i) a non-qualified stock option to purchase 150,000 shares of Common Stock with an exercise price equal to the fair market value of our Common Stock as of the date of grant, or (ii) an equivalent number of restricted stock units to afford approximately the same value of (i), or (iii) a combination thereof, or the Subsequent Grant.
+Subsequent Grants vest monthly over one (1) year following the date of grant, subject to each such non-employee director continuing to be a Service Provider on the relevant vesting dates and, if stock options, have (i) a seven (7) year term and (ii) a six (6) month post-termination exercise period.